HexalCCG/hexal/card-design/fire.md

 Item, Instant - **Hot Ash**
 	Cost: none
-	When channeling a Fire card on your turn, you may channel this card from your hand instead.
+	When channelling a Fire card on your turn, you may channel this card from your hand instead.

 ## Item - Permanent